Evidence-Based Study Tips for College Students

-Here is actionable, research-backed advice on how to study effectively, with specific applications for computer science students.
-Fun fact: some of the foundational research presented in this post was actually done at UCLA by the Bjork Learning and Forgetting Lab!
+Fun fact: a significant portion of the research presented in this post was actually done at UCLA by the Bjork Learning and Forgetting Lab!

 Desirable Difficulties: Embrace the Struggle

 It is a common misconception that if you are learning effectively, the process should feel smooth, fast, and easy.
 In reality, the exact opposite is true!
 When learning is completely effortless, it is almost always superficial and easily forgotten.
 To build truly durable knowledge, you have to lean into “desirable difficulties“—intentional roadblocks that force your brain to work harder to process, connect, and retrieve information (Bjork 1994; Bjork and Bjork 2011).
 For example, instead of looking something up in your notes or textbook, you should always try to recall it yourself or actively construct an answer to a question yourself, even if you are not sure it is correct.
 The mental sweat you experience when you can’t quite remember the time complexity of an algorithm, or the frustration of grappling with a complex concept, isn’t a sign that you aren’t smart enough.
 Rather, that struggle is the biological mechanism of your brain building stronger, more permanent neural pathways.
-Simply put: effortful learning is effective learning (Brown et al. 2014).
+Simply put: effective learning is effortful (Brown et al. 2014).
 However, note that not all difficulties are desirable.
-For example, studying while you are sleep-deprived, hungry, sick, or highly anxious; reading the material in an unfamiliar language; or studying a topic without prequired fundamentals are undesirable difficulties and they should be reduced.
-Only difficulties that encourage more cognitive acitivity while still making progress towards your answer are desirable.
+For example, studying while you are sleep-deprived, hungry, sick, or highly anxious; reading the material in an unfamiliar language; or studying a topic without pre-required fundamentals are undesirable difficulties and they should be reduced.
+Only difficulties that present challenges to the learner but are not of such difficulty that the learner cannot eventually meet or overcome them are desirable.
+A rule of thumb is that what makes your brain do more active work while still reaching an answer is helpful.

 • Actionable Advice: When your study routine starts to feel too easy or comfortable, try to add in some challenges that make it harder for yourself.
 If you are breezing through your flashcards, shuffle them to remove predictable patterns, or force yourself to explain the core concepts out loud to an empty room without looking at your notes.
 Change the place where you study instead of returning to the same spot.
 When you feel that cognitive friction, remind yourself that the struggle is a necessary part of the growth process.